 - In future contract, the trading is simple.
 If you expect the price to go up, you buy a futures contract of the stock and if you expect the price to fall, you sell a futures contract of the stock.
 In the case of option contracts, there will be different strike price for the same stock call and put option with a different premium on them.

 - In future contract, no advance is to be paid expect a commission.
 In the case of options, you pay a premium which is a small percentage of the entire amount.

 - In future contracts, time value of money is not considered.
 On the other hand option contracts rely heavily on time value of money.

-Let us now understand how trading in done in Futures and Options.
+Let us now understand how trading done in Futures and Options in stock market.